Louis-P35/Quaternion-based_quadcopter-flight-controller/README.md

 ## Features

 - **Microcontroller**: Support the STM32H7 microcontroler, running at 480 MHz.
+- **High frequency loop**: IMU data acquisition and filtering at 4khz, PID rate running at 2khz.
 - **IMU Sensor**: Support the ICM20948  (3-axis accelerometer, 3-axis gyroscope, and 3-axis magnetometer) IMU with SPI for fast communication.
 - **Optical Flow & Lidar**: Support the MTF-01 sensor, it provide horizontal velocity and ground distance to enable position and altitude holding.
 - **Radio Receiver**: Support PWM signals and Sbus protocol.